-6.4 Kick-off coordination meeting
+6.3 Kick-off meeting

-A kick-off meeting shall be organised between all five workstream coordinators and the URBACT Secretariat once the contract has been notified.
-During this meeting, working procedures shall be set out and the work programme and timetable shall be set definitively.
+A kick-off meeting shall be organised between the Contract Holder, the four workstream coordinators and the URBACT Secretariat after notification of the bid.
+During this meeting, working procedures shall be set out and the work programme and timetable shall be agreed definitively.